hasansiam45/maid-service-client/README.md

 live site: https://maidservice-9ba67.web.app/

-1. A excellent application where you can get your maid service.
+1. An excellent application where you can get your maid service.
 2. You can give review.
 3.You can see your bookings.
 4.Admin can add services.